-We’re in the process of working on Welfact’s Donation Dashboard (DD).
-The medium our community will use to set up their donations, track, and organize their givings — along with a lot of cool other, highly useful, features that we’re excited to share.
-But for now, we’re sticking with the first screen of the dashboard!
+We’re in the process of working on Welfact’s Donation Dashboard.
+The medium our community will use to set up their donations, track, and organize their givings — along with a lot of other, highly useful, features that we’re excited to share. 🌟

-The first screen of Welfact’s DD is supposed to seamlessly depict a user’s donation history, including (but not limited to):
+The first screen of Welfact’s Donation Dashboard is supposed to seamlessly depict a user’s donation history, including (but not limited to):

 The number of causes they’ve supported

 The number of charities they’ve reached